willcheung/textbot-rails/README.md

 ### Setting up Twilio Studio Flow with your local Rails server
 * Get Twilio auth token and fill in `config/api_keys.yml`
 * Setup [ngrok](https://ngrok.com/) so Twilio can talk to your localhost via public internet
 * Inside `vendor/twilio/` directory, there are four JSON files.
-Inside these JSON files, replace all `yourapp.com` with ngrok's URL.
+Inside these JSON files, replace all `http://yourapp.com` with your ngrok URL.
 * Go to Twilio Studio and import the flow using those JSONs.
 Twilio account identifiers are removed, but they're automatically filled in when you import from your Twilio account.
 <img src="https://twilio-cms-prod.s3.amazonaws.com/images/newflowfromjson.width-1600.png" alt="flow-import" width="500"/>